dansmyers/AI/1-Search/Notes/6-History.md

 *From [The Artificial Intelligence Applications Institute](https://www.aiai.ed.ac.uk/~gwickler/eightpuzzle-uninf.html).
 Follow the link for a playable version.*

 The eight-puzzle is sliding block game using a 3x3 grid.
 There are eight tiles numbered 1-8 and one tile missing.
-The goal is slide the blocks and arrange the numbers in sorted order.
+The goal is slide the blocks and arrange the numbers in sorted order, with the empty space at the front (or in some versions, at the end).
 It's a classic AI search demonstration problem.
 Larger variants with 15 or more blocks exist.

+This is another case where deciding to use search is not the challenge.
+Instead, the problem is coming up with a representation for the solution, generating successors, and keeping track of the sequence of states.
+For this example, let's combine the path tracking idea with iterative deepening.